-Please register for this live NAFC webinar.
+Please register for this recorded NAFC webinar.
 This webinar is open to NAFC and ATA members.

 Motor carriers and private fleets are easy targets for audits and lawsuits challenging whether an owner-operator is an employee or an independent contractor, potentially subjecting you to significant penalties if the owner-operator is determined to be an employee.